ETH-NEXUS/smnrp/README.md

 - **t**:  Adds a `try_files` clause to an alias location.
 This must be used if the files in the target need to be served.
 - **a**:  Adds a `auth_basic` clause to the location so that only `SMNRP_USERS` have access to it. `SMNRP_USERS` must be configured in order to make this working.
 - **c**:  Sets the headers to disables the browser cache.
+- **i**:  Restricts access to the location to requests from the ETHZ network.
 - **r**:  Returns a _permanent redirect_ (HTTP Status Code: 301) to the `alias` or `proxy_url`.
 This flag can not be mixed with other flags.

 #### Example